ScriptedByAI/NarcoBoatsRPH/README.md

 - This was fixed in v2.0 - make sure you're using the latest version
 - Victory audio files should contain "trump_victory" in the filename

-### Notifications disappear too quickly
+### Victory audio is too quiet or too loud
+- All three victory audio files should be normalized to the same volume level
-- Increase `NotificationDuration` in the INI (recommend 10000 for 10 seconds)
+- Adjust `AudioVolume` in the INI (0.0 to 1.0)
-- Range is 3000-15000 milliseconds
+- You can use Audacity or similar tools to normalize audio levels

 ### Boats spawn incorrectly
 - This is usually fixed by restarting the mission